Nikalozj/Starbucks-Udacity/README.md

 * analysis_functions.py - a file containing all functions used during model preparation
 * xtest.csv, ytest.csv - test datasets
 * preds.csv - csv output by the classifier

+## Requirements

+All you need is python 3 and Jupyter notebooks.
+All the libraries are imported in the files.

+## Usage

+I'd recommend starting with ipynb file to understand the data and the calssifier.
+You can simply open it and run all cells.

+Then, if you want to use the classifier

+1. In classifier.py comment out a single line under # Uncomment
+2. In cmd print ipython to enable python functionality
+3. Import Classifier() class from classifier.py ( from classifier.py import Classifier )
+4. Instantiate a classifier object ( clf = Classifier() )
+5. Fit classifier inputing paths to portfolio, profile,